Measurement of spin observables in the quasi-free np-> {pp}_s pi- reaction at 353 MeV: Experiment

 The double-polarized measurements reported here were carried out in inverse kinematics, with the polarized deuteron beam incident on the ANKE polarized target~\cite{MIK2013}.
 This approach has the advantage that the acceptance of the spectator protons, emitted in the forward direction at about half the beam momentum and detected in the ANKE forward detector (Fig.~\ref{fig:ANKE}), is significantly higher than in the STT case.
 This is largely due to the absence of a lower cut on the energy of the spectator proton.
 It must however also be remarked that the ANKE deuterium polarized target had not been commissioned by the time of the current experiment, whereas the hydrogen one had already been tested and successfully used in other experiments.
 The final diproton pair from the \nppppi\ reaction was recorded in the PD.

 Measurements with a polarized deuteron beam and polarized hydrogen target at ANKE have already been described in some detail~\cite{MCH2013}.
-In our case, only the vector polarization modes of the beam, with ideal values of $P_{\uparrow}=\frac{2}{3}$ and $P_{\downarrow}=-\frac{2}{3}$, were used.
-The polarizations measured at the start and end of the experiment at the injection energy of 75.6~MeV with the COSY low energy polarimeter were $P_{\uparrow}=+61\pm 4$\% and $P_{\downarrow}=-50\pm 3$\% for the two states, while the tensor polarization was estimated to be below 2\%.
+In our case, only the vector polarization modes of the beam, with ideal values of $P_{\uparrow}=\frac{2}{3}$ and $P_{\downarrow}=-\frac{2}{3}$, were used but the actual values depend on the precise adjustments of the hyperfine transition units in the source.
+The polarizations measured at the beginning and end of the experiment at the injection energy of 75.6~MeV with the COSY low energy polarimeter differed slightly in magnitude from each other, with $P_{\uparrow}=+61\pm 4$\% and $P_{\downarrow}=-50\pm 3$\% for the two modes.
+The tensor polarization for both modes was estimated to be below 2\%.
 No depolarizing resonances exist for deuterons in the COSY energy range and so these polarizations should be preserved after acceleration in COSY.
 However, we cannot guarantee that these results hold throughout the experiment.
 Accurate polarimetry can only be carried out by using the double-polarization data themselves.

 The injected beam was electron cooled and a stacking procedure applied to increase the beam intensity~\cite{STE}.
-Typically, ten stacks were made with 30 seconds cooling time for each, resulting in a $3-12\times 10^{9}$ deuterons stored and accelerated.
+Typically, ten stacks were made with 30 seconds cooling time for each, resulting in $3-12\times 10^{9}$ deuterons being stored and accelerated.
 The time loss associated with the stacking was low compared to the total cycle length of 30 minutes.
 The beam was polarized perpendicularly to the machine plane, and the spin direction reversed every cycle.

-In order to increase the target density, the gas from the atomic beam source (ABS)~\cite{MIK2013} was fed into a $25~\mu$m thick teflon-coated aluminum storage cell with dimensions $x\times y\times z=15\times 19\times 390$~mm$^3$.
+In order to increase the target density, the gas from the atomic beam source (ABS)~\cite{MIK2013} was fed into a Teflon-coated ($25~\mu$m thick) aluminum storage cell with dimensions $x\times y\times z=15\times 19\times 390$~mm$^3$.
 This resulted in a density of $\sim10^{13} \rm{atoms/cm^2}$ and luminosities of up to $\sim 10^{29} \rm{cm}^{-2}\rm{s}^{-1}$.
 The ABS produced a jet of atomic hydrogen that was polarized perpendicularly to the COSY beam direction, and the spin orientation of the atoms in the cell was aligned with the vertical field of the D2 dipole.
+Proton polarizations of above 90\% were achieved with the jet~\cite{MIK2013}.
 The direction of the spin was reversed every five seconds.